pyeventsourcing/eventsourcing/docs/topics/dcb.rst

     assert student.id in course.student_ids

-The :func:`~eventsourcing.dcb.application.DCBRepository.advance` method selects and applies decisions to a perspective.
+The :func:`~eventsourcing.dcb.application.DcbRepository.advance` method selects and applies decisions to a perspective.
 It can be used to update a :ref:`slice <slice>` to its current state before calling its :ref:`execute <slice>` method.